13 Best Things To Do In Srisailam: Unmissable Experiences In Andhra Pradesh

 Photo: P. Madhusudan / Wikimedia Commons

 You can start your Srisailam trip with one of the most iconic experiences, which is stopping at the Mallikarjuna Swamy Temple to seek blessings from Lord Shiva.
 Legends depict that the temple is where Lord Mallikarjuna and Goddess Bhramaramba had their celestial matrimony.
 It was Sage Narada who played a significant role in the union of Lord Shiva and Goddess Parvati in this very temple.
 Inside the temple, the presiding deity is worshipped in the form of linga and with jasmine flowers, which are easily accessible outside the temple.
-The grandeur and architecture of the temple complex are mesmerising to look at as well.
+Don’t forget to capture Mallikarjuna temple, Srisailam photos showing the grandeur and architecture of the temple complex.

 2. Embark On A Spiritual Journey To Pathala Ganga